Pros and cons of starting a business in Spain

 Additionally, Spain has a strong strategic location, with access to the markets of the EMEA (Europe, Middle East, North Africa) region as well as trade links to Latin America.
 Deep Trade Agreements are agreements between countries that cover not only trade, but additional policy areas, such as international labour and investment.

-Spain’s membership of European Union (EU), also grants it privileged access to the world's largest common market.
+Spain’s membership of the European Union (EU), also grants it privileged access to the world's largest common market.

 Are you considering doing business in Spain?
 Find out how our multilingual Spanish lawyers can help.

-Enjoy the forward thinking business culture
+Enjoy the forward-thinking business culture

 Starting a business in Spain also means you can enjoy the progressive culture.
 Home to cities popular among tourists, such as Barcelona and Madrid – for industry sectors such as hospitality, retail and bars and restaurants this can be particularly beneficial